e107-eFiction/efiction_noconflict/README.md

 # eFiction customized for future combination with e107

-IN DEVELOPMENT Still standalone efiction version but without conflicts with e107
+##This is still the standalone efiction version but without conflicts with e107

 This is just backup and notes...
-THIS REPO contains files before changing efiction code itself.
-Main reason is for it is to have be able to start from beginning if integration ends badly.
+THIS REPO contains files before changing the efiction code itself.
+The main reason is for it is to have been able to start from the beginning if integration ends dead end.

 ## Database changes